-1) fresh meat and meat products originating from animals that have been subjected to ante- and post-mortem inspections as described in Chapter 6.3.;
+- 1) fresh meat and meat products originating from animals that have been subjected to ante- and post-mortem inspections as described in Chapter 6.3.; - 2) cured hides, skins and trophies;

-- 2) cured hides, skins and trophies; - 3) gelatine, collagen, tallow and meat-and-bone meal.
+3) gelatine, collagen, tallow and protein meal.

 Country or zone historically free from infection with M. tuberculosis complex in specified animal categories